MediaCP Manual

 Last updated 3 months ago

-This guide will assist you with upgrading MediaCP on CentOS or Debian linux operating systems.
+This guide will assist you with upgrading MediaCP on supported Linux operating systems.

 1. Notes